RGB Docs

 Application Binary Interface (ABI)

-In the next sections we shall explore in more depth the role and the technicalities of each one of these constructs.
+In the next sections, we shall explore in more depth the role and the technicalities of each one of these constructs.